Director & Principal Investigator

 Erica Kornblith, PhD is an Assistant Professor at UCSF in the Department of Psychiatry and a Staff Neuropsychologist at the San Francisco Veterans Affairs Medical Center.
 Her research focuses on rehabilitating executive function in Veterans with TBI and polytrauma, identifying factors that impact response to cognitive rehabilitation, and using technology to increase access to treatment.

-Yue Leng, PhD is an Assistant Professor at UCSF in the Department of Psychiatry.
+Yue Leng, PhD is an Associate Professor at UCSF in the Department of Psychiatry.
 Her research focuses on the epidemiology of sleep, particularly the relationship between sleep, cognition, and other health outcomes.

 Affiliated Junior Faculty